mgc404/mgc404/README.md

-- I’m interested in Industrial Engineer and programming.
+- I’m interested in Industrial Engineer and programming projects.
-- I’m currently learning C/C++
+- I’m currently learning C/C++ and Django framework
 - I’m looking to collaborate on programming projects.
 - How to reach me: mateugc26@gmail.com